tuxwobb/weather/README.md

 # Simple React weather application connected to Python (Flask API) and OpenWeatherMap API

-This is very simple React weather application using OpenWeatherMap and Python Flask API.
+This is very simple React weather application using OpenWeatherMap and Python FastAPI.
 Thanks to Bootstrap for styling.

 ## Installation